joeording3/enhanced-video-downloader-2024/README.md

     name for management if neither env nor config is provided

 - **Error History**: Browse past download errors with detailed troubleshooting information
+- **Download History**: Browse local download history with pagination.
+Controls include Items per page, Prev/Next navigation, and a clear-all action under Actions → Clear History.
+The view updates live when new history entries are added.
 - **Server Status**: Real-time server connectivity status
 - **Settings Persistence**: All settings are automatically saved and restored